Teo-Rortais/turtlebot3-person-follower/docs/SETUP.md

 sudo udevadm trigger
 ```

-There is some additional packages we will need for the project :
+There is some additional packages we will need for the project:

 ``` bash
 sudo apt-get install ros-humble-v4l2-camera